Dauphin's Cavalry Regiment: Combat

 At the beginning of the Revolution, the regiment was garrisoned in Besançon and was 12th in precedence of the cavalry of the line.
 The strength of the regimental officers following mass emigration on 1 May 1792 was as follows: 5 vacant captain positions, 6 vacant lieutenant positions, and 8 vacant sous lieutenants positions.
 Replacements numbered: 3 captains, 6 lieutenants, and 4 sous lieutenant positions.
 Remaining positions to be replaced: 2 captain positions and 4 sous lieutenant positions.
 On 1 April 1792, the regiment was based in Montferrand and was composed of 3 squadrons bringing a total of 468 soldiers.
 On 15 April 1792 the regiment was part of the Army of the Rhine (Armée du Rhin), based in Haute-Saône where it comprised 427 soldiers and was headquartered in Vesoul.
 By 1 June 1792, the regiment was reduced to two squadrons in Blotzheim, and the depot in Landau.

 In 1793, the regiment was involved a number of actions including the following: Battle of Stromberg, Battle of Alzey, Battle of Brumpt, Battle of Haguenau, and Battle of Gambsheim.
-In 1794, the regiment was further involved in the following actions: Battle of Rehutte and Battle of Schweigenheim.
+In 1794, the regiment was further involved in the following actions: Battle of Rehhütte and Battle of Schwegenheim.